chekyassine/FileIconPreview/README.md

 # 📁 FileIconPreview Plugin for Omeka Classic

 **FileIconPreview** enhances the visual display of non-image files (e.g. ZIP, PDF, DOCX) in Omeka Classic by showing custom icons based on file extension.
+NB : I shared the first working version to my use case, this is definitely not a complete work.
 ## ✨ Features

 - Automatically displays a 200×200 square icon box for non-image files.